askonomm/htmt/README.md

 <!-- Empty -->
 ```

-The `unless` attribute supports the same complex expression as the `if` attribute.
+The `unless` attribute supports the same boolean expressions as the `if` attribute.

 ### `x:for`